 Whether it’s on a forest trail, roads, or a specific running track – all these surfaces require a different type of shoe.

 2. Your foot type

-- Supinators are characterized with a high arch, and weight distribution is mostly going to be on the outer part of the foot.
+- Supinators are characterized by a high arch, and weight distribution is mostly on the outer part of the foot.